Electric ant

-The little fire ant (Wasmannia auropunctata), also known as the electric ant, is a small (approx 1.5 mm long), light to golden brown (ginger) social ant native to Central and South America, now spread to parts of Africa (including Gabon and Cameroon), Taiwan, North America, Puerto Rico, Israel, Cuba, and six Pacific Island groups (including the Galápagos Islands, Hawaii, New Caledonia and the Solomon Islands) plus north-eastern Australia (Cairns).
+The little fire ant (Wasmannia auropunctata), also known as the electric ant, is a small (approx 1.5 mm long), light to golden brown (ginger) social ant native to Central and South America, now spread to parts of Africa (including Gabon and Cameroon), Taiwan, North America, Puerto Rico, Israel, Cuba, St. Croix and six Pacific Island groups (including the Galápagos Islands, Hawaii, New Caledonia and the Solomon Islands) plus north-eastern Australia (Cairns).
 It is a very harmful invasive species.

 The name, electric ant (or little fire ant), derives from the ant's painful sting relative to its size.

 Description

 The ant is described as follows:

 Wasmannia auropunctata workers are monomorphic, which means they display no physical differentiation...
 The ants are typically small to medium-sized, with the workers ranging from 1-2mm ...
 [It] is light to golden brown in color.
 The gaster is often darker.
 The pedicel, between the thorax and gaster, has two segments; the petiole and postpetiole.
 The petiole is "hatchet-like", with a node that is almost rectangular in profile and higher than the postpetiole.
 The antennae have 11 segments, with the last two segments greatly enlarged into a distinct club.
 The antennal scape (the first segment) is received into a distinct groove (scrobe) that extends almost to the posterior border of the head.
 The thorax has long and sharp epinotal spines.
 The body is sparsely covered with long, erect hairs.
 This species is well-known for a painful sting, seemingly out of proportion to its size.